stakater/stakater-docs/docs/content/sre/code-quality/sonarqube-upgrade.md

 ![upgrade-database](./images/upgrade-database.png).

-- After selecting the Upgrade option, SonarQube will take some time to update and after that sonarqube window appears.
+- After selecting the Upgrade option, SonarQube will take some time to update and after that SonarQube window appears.

 ![SonarQube](./images/SonarQube.png)